On Swift Horses: Production

+Development

-Producer Peter Spears and director Daniel Minahan announced in July 2021 that they were developing the film with Tim Headington and his production company Ley Line Entertainment, and that Bryce Kass would be adapting the novel by Shannon Pufahl.
-Mollye Asher and Michael D'Alto of FirstGen Content, along with Theresa Steele Page of Ley Line Entertainment, would later join Spears, Minahan and Headington as producers of the film, with financing from Ley Line Entertainment and FirstGen alongside Wavelength.
-The film's executive producers are screenwriter Bryce Kass, Alvaro Valente, Christine Vachon and Mason Plotts for Killer Films, Nate Kamiya and David Darby for Ley Line Entertainment, Randal Sandler, Claude Amadeo and Chris Triana for FirstGen, and Jennifer Westphal and Joe Plummer for Wavelength, along with Lauren Shelton, Jeffrey Penman, Jacob Elordi, Daisy Edgar-Jones, Teddy Schwarzman and John Friedberg.
+The original novel by Shannon Pufahl was first published in November 2019.
+In July 2021, producer Peter Spears and director Daniel Minahan announced that they were developing a film adaptation of the book with Tim Headington and his production company Ley Line Entertainment, and that Bryce Kass would be writing the script.
+Mollye Asher and Michael D'Alto of FirstGen Content, along with Theresa Steele Page of Ley Line Entertainment, would later join Spears, Minahan and Headington as producers.
+The film would ultimately be billed as a Ley Line Entertainment and FirstGen Content production in association with Spears' production company Cor Cordium, The Dan Corp and Wavelength.
+The film also marked a reunion for Asher and Spears following their success as two of the producers of the Oscar-winning film Nomadland.
+The film's executive producers would later be confirmed as Nate Kamiya and David Darby for Ley Line Entertainment, Randal Sandler, Claude Amadeo and Chris Triana for FirstGen, Jennifer Westphal and Joe Plummer for Wavelength, and Teddy Schwarzman and John Friedberg for Black Bear, in addition to Christine Vachon, Mason Plotts, Bryce Kass, Alvaro Valente, Daisy Edgar-Jones, Lauren Shelton, Jacob Elordi and Jeffrey Penman.

+When the film was announced as being in production in February 2023, Deadline stated that Killer Films were also one of the production companies involved, and the company’s co-founders Christine Vachon and Pamela Koffler were both listed as executive producers.
+However, by the time of the world premiere in September 2024, Koffler's name had been taken off the film, and the company’s name was not listed in TIFF's online credits for the project.
+Despite this, when Sony Pictures Classics announced in October 2024 that they had bought the distribution rights for the film, Killer Films were still listed in the official press release as one of the companies involved, and continued to be mentioned in SPC’s later press material for the film, although neither the company’s name nor logo appear on the film’s marketing materials alongside those belonging to the other companies involved.
+There has been no public comment from Killer Films or Sony Pictures Classics on the reasons for these discrepancies.

+Filming

-Principal photography was confirmed to have begun in Los Angeles on February 28, 2023.
-Diego Calva told Variety that he and Jacob Elordi have some "pretty hot scenes" and that he "had like a neck pain for the first week from just kissing" Elordi.
+Principal photography was confirmed to be underway in Los Angeles on February 28, 2023.
+Diego Calva told Variety that he and Jacob Elordi have some "pretty hot scenes", and later said in an interview with Attitude that he "had like a neck pain for the first week from just kissing" Elordi.